 The 1980 version of Form HCFA-2082 was a 20 page report, which was expanded to 47 pages in 1984.
 When the report was expanded, the MSIS was approved as a reporting option.
 Under this option, a State could submit, if approved, person-specific eligibility and paid claims files on magnetic tape instead of producing and submitting the printed (hard copy) Form HCFA-2082.
 By offering this option, HCFA could begin to develop a detailed national database of program information capable of supporting a broad range of analysis and reporting applications.
 Also, participating States could eventually be exempted from preparing and submitting the hard copy Form HCFA-2082 since the database system produces it automatically.

-1999.
+The voluntary nature of the MSIS was modified by the Balanced Budget Act of 1997 (BBA).
+The BBA requires that States provide for electronic claims data transmission consistent with the MSIS and allows HCFA to specify the format for electronic claims data transmission.
+States that submit MSIS tapes beginning with the October-December 1998 quarter will be exempt from the hard-copy Form HCFA-2082 requirement for the fiscal year ending September 30, 1999.
+States opting to delay MSIS participation until the January-March 1999 quarter must submit a hard-copy Form HCFA-2082 for fiscal year 1999.
+States need not submit the hard-copy Form HCFA-2082 after fiscal year 1999.

 The Paperwork Reduction Act of 1995 provides that no person need respond to a Federal collection of information unless it displays a valid OMB control number.
 The valid OMB control number for this information collection is 0938-0345.
 The time required to complete this information collection is estimated to average 494 hours for hard copy reporting, and 32 hours for MSIS States per response, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
 If you have any comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to: HCFA, P.O.
 Box 26684, Baltimore, Maryland 21207, and to the Office of the Information and Regulatory Affairs, Office of Management and Budget, Washington, D.C.
 20503.